 In the case of any redemption of Bonds at the election or direction of the Authority or the University, the University shall give written notice to the Trustee of its election or direction so to redeem or, if the University shall fail to give such notice, the Authority shall give such notice, of the redemption date, of the Series, and of the principal amounts of the Bonds of each maturity of such Series to be redeemed.
 The Series, maturities and principal amounts thereof to be redeemed shall be determined by the Authority or the University, subject to any limitations with respect thereto contained herein.
 Such notice shall be given to the Trustee (i) with respect to Bonds, other than Variable Interest Rate Bonds, at least forty-five (45) days prior to the date on which such Bonds are to be redeemed and (ii) with respect to Variable Interest Rate Bonds, at least fifteen (15) Business Days prior to the date on which such Variable Interest Rate Bonds are to be redeemed, or (iii) such lesser number of days prior to such redemption date as shall be acceptable to the Trustee.
-The notice of redemption required by Section 4.05 hereof to be given shall not be given the Authority shall have paid or caused to be paid to the Trustee an amount of moneys which, in addition to other moneys available therefor held by the Trustee, is sufficient to redeem, on the redemption dates at the Redemption Price thereof, together with interest accrued to the redemption date, all of the Bonds to be so redeemed.
+The notice of redemption required by Section 4.05 hereof to be given shall not be given with respect to Bonds to be redeemed pursuant to this Section unless prior to the date such notice is to be given the Authority shall have paid or caused to be paid to the Trustee an amount of moneys which, in addition to other moneys available therefor held by the Trustee, is sufficient to redeem, on the redemption dates at the Redemption Price thereof, together with interest accrued to the redemption date, all of the Bonds to be redeemed.